boyahou/boyahou.github.io/_pages/about.md

 Autonomous systems are just around the corner.
 Different from “automated” agents that operate in a fixed world, “autonomous” ones should be able to conceptualize, reason, and act in changing environments without human intervention.
 How can autonomous agents understand the environment landscape?
 How to learn a representation of the environment such that knowledge can be transferred to related environments, and extrapolated to unknown environments?
 How could we control the complexity of such a representation?
 The goal of my research is to answer these questions.

-- ## Nonparametric Compressed Learning of Dynamical Systems:
+- ## Nonparametric Sparse Learning of Dynamical Systems:

  - **B. Hou**, A.Reddy Ramapuram Matavalam, S.Bose, U.Vaidya, "Propagating Uncertainty Through System Dynamics in Reproducing Kernel Hilbert Space ", Physica D: Nonlinear Phenomena.
 Special issue: Topics at the Interface of Machine Learning and Dynamical Systems, 2024. [download](https://doi.org/10.1016/j.physd.2024.134168)